HOW WE FUND OUR TRAVELS

 We saved every penny for a lot of years and funded ourselves for an adventure with no end date!!

 Travelling OZ has been on our bucket list for many years and something we have always worked towards.
 We are savers!
 And good at it.

 Justin was working in the mining game for 10 years, earning great money.
 And me (Bec), in Nursing and Pathology.
 Justin was the clear bread winner!
 We put away as much money as we could each pay week and Justin worked loads of overtime.
 We paid our mortgage repayments, groceries among other bills and transferred the rest into another account.
 I have been a Stay At Home Mum since #1 was born as Justin was working long hours and as often as he could.
 This is what worked for our family, although not ideal, we knew the end goal.
 TRAVELLING AUSTRALIA FOR 12 MONTHS OR MORE!!!!

 YES!
-We did sell our house but that's a seperate nest egg for when we decide to settle.
+We did sell our house but that's a seperate nest egg/investment for when we decide to settle.
 We aren’t touching this money and it isn’t funding our trip.
-I think the stress of using your life savings to travel, would be stressful and hard to enjoy the trip.
+I think the stress of using your life savings to travel, would be way to stressful and make it hard to enjoy the trip.

 Yes we are lucky, but we’ve made our own luck!
 It’s keeping us very busy and we can also enjoy each others company and time together while exploring our great country.